dariairad/pands-problem-sheet/README.md

 ### Explanation

-1. Used `input()` function to allow user input.
-User input being used in the program: *name* - for personalised welcome message, and later on, *weight* and *height* - for BMI calculations.
+1. I used the `input()` function to allow user input.
+The following input is taken in: *name* - for personalisation, and later on, *weight* and *height* - for BMI calculations.
-2. Created custom function `bmiIndex()` that takes in two arguments: *weight* and *height*, and includes formula for calculating BMI.
+2. I created custom function `bmiIndex()` that takes in two arguments: *weight* and *height*, and contains a formula for calculating BMI.
-3. As the program takes in *weight* and *height* from user input I used `try / except` to catch `ValueErrors` - non-numerical input, blank input, and numerical input equal or less than 0.
+3. As the program takes in *weight* and *height* from user input, I used `try / except` to catch `ValueErrors` - non-numeric input, blank input, and numerical input equal or less than 0.
-4. Along with `try/except`, I used the `while` loop to keep prompting the user for correct input after the exception was raised.
+4. Along with `try/except`, I used the `while` loop to keep prompting the user for correct input after an exception was raised.
 5. As values read in with `input()` function are in a string format, I used the `float()` constructor that returns a float number to convert *weight* and *height* inputs into floats thus allowing for arithmetic operations.
-6. I called in a function and rounded the utput to 2 decimal places using the `round()` function.
+6. I called in the function and rounded the output to 2 decimal places using the `round()` function.
-7. Used `if` statement to interpret the BMI and to provide the user with context regarding their result.
+7. I followed with an `if` statement to interpret the BMI and to provide the user with context regarding their result.

 ### References